bjones526/bitcoin-price-index/README.md

-*I used this project as an example during a demonstration on redux.
-The master branch contains the original project from [mrkjlchvz's bitcorin price index](https://github.com/mrkjlchvz/bitcoin-price-index), and the redux branch shows the same application refactored to work with a redux store.*
+*I used this project as an example during a presentation on redux.
+The master branch contains the original project from [mrkjlchvz's bitcoin price index](https://github.com/mrkjlchvz/bitcoin-price-index), and the redux branch shows the same application after I refactored it to work with a redux store.*
+---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).